Midge Stocker on Artemis Singers' Approach

 This is my personal thoughts on the subject, based on my experience with Artemis Singers, and may vary substantially with the opinions of other singers/directors.

-- we have backup for rehearsals in case of absences,
+we have backup for rehearsals in case of director absences,

-- it gives us leaders for section rehearsals (we don't have section leaders).
+it gives us leaders for section rehearsals (we didn't have section leaders until 2019, so it was particularly helpful before then).

-This past season we started a new method of teaching songs, sort of a rapid development model (which came to pass when we were working on the mass chorus songs for the festival . . .).
+In 2013 we started teaching songs in a sort of rapid development model (which came to pass when we were working on the mass chorus songs for an SSN festival . . .).
 For each song, we broke into sections and each section went two times (and two times only) through its own part; then we came back to the whole chorus and sang all parts together once or twice.
 From there we went on to polish, work trouble spots, etc, but we had a place to start from and we had a pretty good idea where the trouble spots were.
-It seems simple enough – and a good push down the road to sight reading for some – and somehow this season it started to work for us in a way it hadn't previously.
+It seems simple enough – and a good push down the road to sight reading for some – and somehow that season it started to work for us in a way it hadn't previously.

 Coordinating Rehearsal Time

-We have rehearsal schedulers, who are sometimes directors but for that past several years have not been directors.
+We have rehearsal schedulers, who were sometimes directors but for many years have not been directors.
 They take directors' personal schedules and suggestions into consideration, and they set the agenda for each rehearsal (with some flexibility) and let the directors know in advance when they'll be directing.
 A significant improvement for us a few years ago was the addition of pre-selected backup songs to the rehearsal's schedule; this allows much smoother processing when for some reason a scheduled song can't be rehearsed.

 It would be unusual for us to have a single director for an entire rehearsal, though we've occasionally talked about doing it that way.
 One of the things we like about being self-directed is that it affords us a natural variety of styles, and that's kind of nice in rehearsal as well as in performance.
 It also means that if a director is having an off-night, she's not stuck.